openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func toString(): String
 ```

-Function: Obtains the string representation of the current [ArrayQueue](./collection_package_class.md#class-arrayqueuet)\<T> instance.
+Function: Gets string representation of current [ArrayQueue](./collection_package_class.md#class-arrayqueuet)\<T> instance.

-The string contains the string representation of each element in the deque in front-to-back order, formatted as: "[elem1, elem2, elem3]".
+The string contains string representations of each element in the deque in front-to-back order, formatted as: "[elem1, elem2, elem3]".

 Return Value: